YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * *count* is the number of times the script has been invoked for the current condition (1 for the first occurrence).

-Each invocation generates an operator log message and if the invocation fails, an error message to the operator log.
+Each invocation generates an syslog message and if the invocation fails, an error message to the syslog.
 The shell script should start with a line beginning with #! that designates the shell.

 Instead of creating your own custom script, we recommend that you use the `%YDBPROCSTUCEXEC <../ProgrammersGuide/utility.html#ydbprocstuckexec>`_ utility program included with YottaDB.
 Set :code:`$ydb_procstuckexec` / :code:`$gtm_procstuckexec` to :code:`"$ydb_dist/yottadb -run %YDBPROCSTUCKEXEC"` to use this standard utility program.
 In this case, ensure that all processes have the same value for :code:`$ydb_tmp` / :code:`$gtm_tmp`.